Okay, so you play a lot of chess and you are highly passionate about it. But can you earn money by playing chess? Do chess players make money?

-I have a written a detailed article on How To Become A Chess Grandmaster.
-In that, I had interviewed FIDE Master Viktor Neustroev.
+I have written a detailed article on How To Become A Chess Grandmaster.
+In that, I interviewed FIDE Master Viktor Neustroev.
 He has coached his daughter, the Chess Champion of Siberia among girls under 9.
 Quoting directly a portion of his answer to the question, how much do grandmaster chess players actually make:

 “Based on my experience, I would say an average GM earns around 3000 $ per month, not more.
 And when they get a family, have some extra expenses, this is not enough.”